Have you ever had an Investment with Reliance Mutual?

 - Customers may not have been put into the right risk factor by Reliance Mutual that was comfortable for them.

-- Reliance Mutual may not have made their customers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Reliance Mutual may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.

 - Reliance Mutual did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.